 - To make your own oobleck mix 2 cups of cornstarch and 1 cup water in a bowl.
 If you want to color your oobleck like we did, add a few drops of food coloring to the water before adding to the cornstarch.
 It took some effort to mix the water and cornstarch.
 Try it out (hit it with your fist and pour it off a spoon to see if it works) before you give into the urge to add more water to make it easier to mix.
 We played with our science experiment all afternoon, and when the kids weren't playing with it I covered it with plastic wrap.

 Too Cool!
 Really, you must give it a try!
-Have your kids gotten into the slime craze?
+After your kids are done with this science project get them hooked on slime and kinetic sand (moon sand)?
 Slime or Gak is another fun goo your kids will love.
-See how we make super safe slime, borax free slime and don’t miss all these amazing slime recipes (who has ever heard of magnetic slime!)
+See how we make super safe slime, two-ingredient slime safe slime and don’t miss all these amazing slime recipes (who has ever heard of magnetic slime!)

 Celebrate Dr. Seuss Birthday

-“I read “Bartholomew and the Oobleck” and brought Oobleck to my son’s 2nd grade class.
+- “I read “Bartholomew and the Oobleck” and brought it to my son’s 2nd-grade class.
 I do every year on Dr. Seuss day.
 It never gets old, the kids LOVE it. ~Laura

 - “I make this with my students every year for our final solids/liquids unit lesson.

 Try mixing it in a heavy-duty Ziploc bag – it is easy to “smoosh” the bag, rather than mix the oobleck with a spoon.
 Also, add the water to the cornstarch slowly – if you go overboard, you will have a watery mess, rather than Oobleck!” ~MichelleRemember after playing with oobleck, slime, and kinetic sand